leikind/wice_grid/README.md

 ## Icons

-Icons used by the plugin are courtesy of Mark James, the creator of {the SILK icon set}[http://www.famfamfam.com/lab/icons/silk/].
+Icons used by the plugin are courtesy of Mark James, the creator of [the SILK icon set](http://www.famfamfam.com/lab/icons/silk/).

 ## Bug reports

 The author of the plugins welcomes any contribution.
-Please follow {these guidelines}[https://github.com/leikind/wice_grid/wiki/How-to-submit-a-bug-report-or-a-question] when submitting a bug report.
+Please follow [these guidelines]{https://github.com/leikind/wice_grid/wiki/How-to-submit-a-bug-report-or-a-question} when submitting a bug report.